chrishoina/db-tools-docs/ordsQuickStartGuide/quick-start.md

 > NOTE: The P_URL_MAPPING_PATTERN parameter *must be* lowercase.

-> NOTE: Notice how the `+P_AUTO_REST_AUTH+` parameter is set to `+FALSE+`.
+> NOTE: Notice how the `P_AUTO_REST_AUTH` parameter is set to `FALSE`.
 Setting this parameter to FALSE allows any user access to the ORDS metadata catalogue without the need for user authentication.

 > TIP: Additional information on the ORDS PL/SQL Package can be found in [this section](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/23.1/orddg/ORDS-reference.html#GUID-E4476C14-01B1-4EA4-94D3-73B92C8C9AB3) of the Oracle REST Data Services Developer's Guide.